AndrewImalion/AndrewImalion.github.io/_posts/2023-05-11-aeropagitica.md

 - 评论
 ---

-Do not give anybody advice,cox that,anyway,they never listen.
+Do not give anybody advice, cox that, anyway, they never listen.

 > You all, absolutely understand all these words I said.
 People are not asleep.
 They FAKE sleeping.